 I had a magnetic board in our youth room called the Endeavor Board.
 It showed me how many people were serving, on a weekly basis, to make the youth meeting happen.
 The Endeavor Board was just one metric, it told me who was “getting it” and what I need to do to get more people involved.

 We performed a drama in our church.
 We had 10 kids participate and many of those kids do not use the magnetic board on a weekly basis, but this is how they are wanting to serve.
-Drama in their wheelhouse and their using their gifts.
+Drama was in their wheelhouse and they’re using their gifts.